 Fatigue is when a person has less energy to do the things they normally do or want to do.
-It is the most common side effect of cancer treatment.
 Cancer treatment fatigue is different from that of everyday life.
+It’s the most common side effect of cancer treatment.
 Fatigue related to cancer treatment can appear suddenly and can be overwhelming.
-It is not relieved by rest.
+It’s not relieved by rest.
 It can last for months after treatment ends.
 This type of fatigue can affect many aspects of a person’s life, including the ability to do their usual activities.

 Cancer fatigue is real and should not be ignored.
 It can be worse when a person is dehydrated, anemic, in pain, not sleeping well, or has an infection.
-(See the sections on fluids and dehydration, blood counts, pain, sleep problems, and fever.)
+(See the sections on “Fluids (lack of) and dehydration,” “Anemia,” “Pain,” “Sleep problems,” and “Fever.”)
 Recent studies have shown that exercise programs during treatment can help reduce fatigue.

 What to look for

 - Not wanting to or not being able to do normal activities

 - Paying less attention to how you look